reltoom/Memo/README.md

 ## Design

+Using the images of my daughters drawings for the game was a deliberate style choice.
+Each of her pictures had different dimensions(width and heigth) so it was very difficult to adjust the images so they would be centered and show full image.
+I could have chosen a more fluid or easier to crop image, but I thought having a child's drawing as the art for Kidz Memo would add layer of excitment and wonder for kids.
+Maybe they could get their drawings into the game?
 ### Color Scheme

 I wanted the color scheme to happy, fun and bright.
 Something to draw a kids attention to it.